 My Love for Sundarbans

-Off late, I have visited Sundarbans quite a few times.
+Late, I have visited Sundarbans quite a few times.
 I generally like to travel along with a group and we do the booking through a wildlife guide who makes all the other arrangements.

 I am truly enthralled by the wildlife of the region.
 Then there is also the magical charm that keeps attracting me to the delta island.

 They say, in the mangroves, even if you do not see a tiger, it is always spotting you.
-But, I would say, a Sundarban tour is not solely about tigers, it is an ecosystem surviving against all odds.
+But, I would say, a Sundarban tour is not solely about tigers, it is about an ecosystem surviving against all odds.
 The safety of travelers here depends on them.

 On one hand, the Tigers are fighting for survival in a versatile atmosphere, with saline water all around, deficiency of food and growing human pressure.